 His research on hepatitis C modeling has made a direct impact on defining hepatitis C screening and treatment policies, in the United States as well as elsewhere.
 His work on the cost and impact new hepatitis C drugs has been featured by The Wall Street Journal, Forbes, NPR, and CNBC.
 In addition, Dr. Chhatwal has conducted research on breast cancer diagnosis that showed how machine learning and operations research methods can improve biopsy decision-making after mammography exams.
 This work won multiple awards including a best junior faculty paper and best student paper from the Institute for Operations Research and Management Science.

 His research interests also include advancement of decision-analytic methods used for medical decision-making.
 Dr. Chhatwal regularly teaches methods-oriented workshops at the annual meetings of the Society for Medical Decision Making and International Society for Pharmacoeconomics and Outcomes Research.
-He serves as a cost-effectiveness and decision analysis editor to the journal Clinical Gastroenterology and Hepatology, and is also an editorial board member of Medical Decision Making.
+He serves as an associate editor of Value in Health, a cost-effectiveness and decision analysis editor to the journal Clinical Gastroenterology and Hepatology, and is also an editorial board member of Medical Decision Making.

 Prior to joining the ITA, Dr. Chhatwal worked as a health economist for Merck Research Laboratories and was a faculty member at the University of Pittsburgh Graduate School of Public Health and MD Anderson Cancer Center.
 He received a Bachelor's Degree in Industrial Engineering from Thapar Institute of Engineering and Technology, India in 2001.
 He then pursued a Master's Degree in Industrial Engineering at Iowa State University in 2004, and a PhD in Industrial Engineering, focusing on operations research, at the University of Wisconsin-Madison in 2008.
 He won 2nd place prize in George Dantzig dissertation award, a prestigious award for the best dissertation in any area of operations research and management science that is innovative and relevant to practice.